-The concept: Freed from agendas, structure or hierarchies, a group of employees would take a day to work on a focus topic.
-We put the best ten ideas to come out of this group on the DigitalLife Crowd Ideation Platform — if their originators approve.
+The concept: Freed from agendas, structure or hierarchies, a group of employees take a day to work on a focus topic.
+The ten best ideas generated out of the on that day participating group are put on the DigitalLife Crowd Ideation Platform — if their originators approve.
 And this shows the great power of a large company: Around 100,000 users, including many HR experts and IT professionals, evaluate, comment, and introduce their own suggestions.

 The first results of this process are tools such as the “pactris” app.
 This helps customers to plan the best way to load their packages into their car while they are still in the shop.
 The app has been continuously refined since its presentation at the IFA 2016.
 And that’s precisely what it’s all about here at Ideation.
 Our employees’ ideas are not only developed and heard but also rigorously implemented with our support.
 For these processes we received the award for Germany’s best innovation hub.

 The momentum from outside is at least as important as employees’ ideas.
-That’s why the team from #ideate also organizes the DigitalLife Campus global hackathon series, among other things.
+That’s why the team from #ideate, among other things, also organizes the DigitalLife Campus global hackathon series.
 In the last two years, we put ten such 24-hour events on their feet on three continents.
 More than 500 students participated.
 They found out at first hand why Daimler has long since become a Digital Leader.
-And, just as important for us as a group, we‘ve gotten to know many future employees at the hacks and later hired them, taken ideas further, and significantly increased our attractiveness as an employer.
+And, just as important for us as a Group, we‘ve gotten to know many future employees at the hacks and later hired them, taken ideas further, and significantly increased our attractiveness as an employer.